 Eureka!
 Space Camp

-The Space Camp is a tall tent that has near vertical walls and a peak height of 5’8″, which lets shorter people stand up straight and taller people get pretty close to upright.
+The Space Camp is pretty tall and has near vertical walls with a peak height of 5’8″, so you can almost stand up straight in it.
 The shape is almost similar to larger cabin tents, but it could also look like some dome tents depending on who you’re talking to.
-This larger frame is supported by aluminum poles that stand strong against wind and weather, and are built to last.
+This larger frame is supported by sturdy aluminum poles that stand strong against wind and weather, and are built to last.

-The two oversized doors both have vestibules, so there’s plenty of vestibule space to store gear outside the tent walls.
-One of the best features of this tent is the strong fabric and generous waterhead rating, both of which are higher than most tents.
+One of our favorite features is the two huge doors with vestibules, which means you’ve got tons of space to stash your gear outside the tent walls.
+One of the coolest things about this tent is the strong fabric and generous waterhead rating, both of which are higher than most tents.
 The polyester material is 68-denier and the waterhead rating is 1500mm for the rainfly and 1800mm for the floor.

-If it’s a clear night, you could take off the rainfly and expose the 360 degree mesh ceiling, which is great for star-gazing and ventilation during warm weather on summer camping trips.
-If you’re expecting rain, you can use the rainfly but open the multiple upper vents, which allow for air circulation even in inclement weather.
+On a clear night during warm summer camping trips, we take off the rainfly and enjoy the 360-degree mesh ceiling for stargazing and fresh air.
+When we’re expecting rain, we use the rainfly but open the multiple upper vents, which allows for air circulation even in inclement weather.

 With plenty of floor space and superior weather protection, the Space Camp would be a great car camping tent for 3-season camping.